donekpr1/Seattle_weather_prediction-using-ANN/README.md

 # Seattle_weather_prediction-using-ANN
-Build a model able to predict whether it will rain on a specific day
+Build a model that is able to predict whether it will rain on a specific day

 Python –Jupiter Notebook-Colab